Rodent Prevention FAQ

 6. Does the City trap or bait rats?

 Bird feeders and bird baths are welcome in the City of West Allis, but can attract rats.
 Bird baths offer rats a source of drinking water, and rats will climb up to bird feeders to feed from them, or can be attracted by spilled seed on the ground.
-If you choose to feed or water birds, City ordinance requires cleaning spilled birdseed from the ground each day.
+If you choose to provide food or water for birds, City ordinance requires cleaning spilled birdseed from the ground each day.
 Residents are also encouraged to empty bird baths and bring bird feeders in at night, when rats are most active.
-If rats are spotted in your area, stop feeding birds.
+If rats are spotted in your area, stop feeding the birds.

 8. We had a rat sighting in our yard, and I'd like to put out rat poison.
 Can I do this?